AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning: Conclusion

 \section{Conclusion}

-We introduced AutoTool, a framework that equips LLM agents with dynamic tool-selection capabilities.
-First, we curate a large-scale dataset with explicit tool-selection rationales to ground reasoning in realistic tool-use scenarios.
-Then, we train the agent policy through a dual-phase optimization pipeline, enabling AutoTool to move beyond static tool use and achieve adaptive, generalizable reasoning.
-Extensive experiments across mathematics, science, retrieval, and multimodal tasks show that AutoTool consistently outperforms training-only baselines and existing tool-enhanced methods.
+We introduced \our, a framework that equips LLM agents with dynamic tool-selection capabilities.
+We train the agent policy through a dual-phase optimization pipeline, enabling \our to move beyond static tool use and achieve adaptive, generalizable reasoning.
+Extensive experiments across mathematics, science, retrieval, and multimodal tasks demonstrate that \our consistently outperforms training-only baselines and existing tool-enhanced methods.
 These results highlight the importance of explicit tool-selection optimization in building extensible agents that can effectively operate under evolving tool environments.